The method · Research

 Hunt for contradictions before confirmation.

-Most architecture evaluations form a hypothesis, find evidence that supports it, declare victory.
-This practice flips that order — the supporting evidence is the easy part; the contradictions are where the position actually gets stress-tested.
-Across 25 hypotheses, that flip changed roughly 60% of the load-bearing claims.
+Most architecture evaluations form a hypothesis, find evidence that supports it, and declare victory, so this practice flips that order, because the supporting evidence is the easy part while the contradictions are where the position actually gets stress-tested.
+Across 25 hypotheses, that flip changed roughly 60% of the central claims.

 The flip